 Although teeth might seem the most obvious culprit.
 A reluctance to eat or difficulty chewing can also be the result of arthritis in the jaw.
 Arthritis in the neck or forelimbs can also make grazing, lowering the head to eat or drink from a bucket, and pulling hay from a net uncomfortable.
 Consider soft, short chopped fibres and mashes for those who have difficulty chewing, and try offering feed, water and forage from raised buckets, mangers and troughs.

 Snoozing instead of grazing?

-Supplements may help to support joint health but beware of bold claims – if it sounds too good to true it probably is!
+Supplements may help to support senior horse joint health but beware of bold claims.
+If it sounds too good to be true, it probably is!
 Always choose a supplement from a reputable manufacturer and remember that no supplement can cure or treat joint disease.
-If your senior horse is still competing, make sure the supplement (and feed) you choose is BETA NOPS approved.
+If your senior horse is still competing, make sure the supplement (and feed) you choose is BETA® NOPS approved.

 For more advice on feeding for your senior horse contact the SPILLERS Care-Line.

 We do not make any joint supplements.
 However, our Supple + Senior Balancer does contain glucosamine, MSM and Omega 3 to support joint health :)